Alan Eckford: Second World War

 Following the outbreak of the Second World War, No. 32 Squadron was scrambled several times to deal with incoming German aircraft, but were mostly unsuccessful.
-On 18 May 1940, the squadron was sent to France as reinforcements for the RAF fighter squadrons already there.
-It was based at Abbeville and was immediately thrown into the aerial fighting.
+On 18 May 1940, the squadron was sent to France as reinforcements for the RAF fighter squadrons heavily engaged in the fighting there.
+It was based at Abbeville and was immediately thrown into action.
 Eckford destroyed a Messerschmitt Bf 109 fighter over Cambrai the day after arriving in France.
-The squadron returned to Biggin Hill a few days later and was engaged in patrolling over Kent until the end of the month.
+When the RAF component in France was withdrawn a few days later, the squadron returned to Biggin Hill and was engaged in patrolling over Kent until the end of the month.

-Eckford returned to France in early June as a reinforcement pilot for No. 242 Squadron, which was based at Châteaudun at the time and provided cover for the British forces retreating to the Atlantic coast.
+In early June Eckford was assigned as a reinforcement pilot for another Hurricane unit, No. 242 Squadron.
+On 8 June, it was sent to Châteaudun in France to provide cover for the British forces retreating to the Atlantic coast.
 It was heavily engaged and had suffered heavy casualties.
 Eckford flew several sorties before the squadron moved to Le Mans.
 Flying from an airfield there, he shot down a Bf 109 on 14 June in the Seine-Rouen region.
 Patrolling continued in the area around the western Bay of Biscay until 18 June, at which time No. 242 Squadron was withdrawn to England.